 As composer, librettist, and artistic director, she premiered her full-length musical “June Lovers,” commissioned by the international Hong Kong Arts Festival on their 40th-anniversary celebration.
 She is honored to receive the Hong Kong Arts Development Council Literary Award to develop and publish her literary works.
 Her previous works have been read in public readings and are in development with New York Off-Broadway theater Pan Asian Repertory Theatre, The Playwrights Group, and Chelsea Repertory Theatre.
 She received six semi-staged performances at Theatre Row in Manhattan, and her theatre works were also performed at Museum of Chinese American (MOCA) New York, Here Arts Centre, The Tank, The China Institute of New York, National Sawdust Theater in Brooklyn, and Flushing Town Hall in Queens.
 She was the composer for the Off-Broadway production of “A Dream of Red Pavilions,” which received 40 performances at Theatre Row in NYC.
 Her theatre and writing mentors include Martha Clarke, playwrights Jeremy Karekan (Broadway “Lifespan of a Fact”), Arlene Hutton (Barrow Group), Richard Caliban (Gotham Writers), and director/actor Ernest Abuba (Obie Award winner.)

-She was commissioned to write for film and dance.
-She released an album of music for film and media with the UK/London based music licensing company Audio Network, and was commissioned by the Interlochen Center for the Arts to create a short film with her own original story and music, “Color of the Mind,” directed by award-winning director Mida Chu (Interlochen alumni) and performed by the Interlochen Center for the Arts Symphonic Band.
+She has written for both film and dance.
+She was commissioned to write an album of music for the London/UK film, media and music licensing company Audio Network, the album has been licensed worldwide.
+She co-created a short film of her own original story and music, “Color of the Mind,” with award-winning director Mida Chu (Interlochen alumni) and performed/ commissioned by the Interlochen Center for the Arts Symphonic Band.
 It was an official selection at the Monarch International Film Festival, Monterey Bay, California.
 For dance she wrote a piece for the centennial celebration of the Peabody Dance Institute and another for the 30th-anniversary of the Hong Kong Academy for Performing Arts in collaboration with the School of Contemporary Dance and Chinese Dance.